New Providence Homes for Sale

-The Village Shopping Center, located in the downtown area and is the hub of commercial and retail development.
+The Village Shopping Center, located in the downtown area is the hub of commercial and retail development.
 Landmarks in town include the large historic Presbyterian Church in the center of town, as well as Our Lady of Peace, a church and school that is located on South Street.

 Included below are homes for sale in New Providence.
 If you would like more information on any of these New Providence real estate listings, just click the "Request More Information" button when viewing the details of that property.
 We can provide you with disclosures, past sales history, dates and prices of homes recently sold nearby, and more.

 And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new New Providence listings come on the market.

 As with many New Jersey townships and villages, New Providence is rich with American history.
 Dating back to 1664 when the Duke of York and brother to King Charles purchased the land that became known as Elizabethtown Tract.
 The small settlement was originally called "Turkey Town" due to multiple wild turkeys throughout the area.
 The first Presbyterian Church was established in 1737 as a focal point for the community but when the church's balcony collapsed in 1759 and no one was injured, it was deemed an example of divine intervention and residents decided to change the area's name to New Providence.